niranjankala/niranjankala.github.io/_posts/2024-05-09-unleashing-the-power-of-azure-ai-a-comprehensive-guide-to-text-to-speech-applications.md

 ## **Step 6: Listen to WAV file**

-In order to listen to the WAV file that your application created, you'll first need to download it.
-To do so, use the following steps.
+To listen to the WAV file that your application created, you'll first need to download it.
+To do so, you can just use the following steps.

 1. In the Cloud Shell on the right, use the following command to copy the WAV file to your temporary cloud drive: